 If I were offered a choice between butter (saturated fat) and margarine (vegetable oil), I’d pick butter 100% of the time.

 If there were one type of fat that would get a universal thumbs down it would be trans fats, also known as hydrogenated fats.

-Trans fat is made when liquid oil is converted into solid fat by adding hydrogen molecules.
+Trans fat is made when liquid oil is converted into a solid fat by adding hydrogen molecules.

-If trans fat are so bad, why are they still around?
+If trans fats are so bad, why are they still around?
 Because they taste good, they are cheap, and they allow products to sit on shelves for years without spoiling.

 The only way to avoid them is to avoid the foods they are found in, which includes processed foods, fried foods, shortening (i.e. Crisco), and packaged snack foods.